anudeepreddysura/branch-screen/Readme.md

 - Intellij > File > New > Project from Existing Sources
 - Import as Maven Project
 - Run the Main Class (ProjectApplication)
+- Make a GET request to http://localhost:8000/github/{username}

 ##### Maven
 - Clone the project from git using git clone <link>
 - Extract the project
 - From the project root director run mvn clean install package
 - Run java -jar target/<latest-jar-file>
+- Make a GET request to http://localhost:8000/github/{username}

 ### Architecture
 The code is organized in a standard msc (model, service, controller) format so all the relevant details for a particular level are stored together.